ebaauw/homebridge-ups/README.md

 It provides the following features:
 - Monitoring the UPS device from HomeKit:
-  - UPS status: on mains power, in use (clients are connected), alarm state, power consumption by connected devices, input voltage;
+  - UPS status: on mains power, in use (clients are connected), alarm state, power consumption by connected devices, input voltage, incl.
+Eve history for power and consumption;
   - Battery: level, voltage, charging state, remaining duration;
 - Controlling the UPS device from HomeKit:
   - Enabling or disabling the audible alarm;